-- Telco operators can focus on new topics while Siemens Convergence Creators takes care of the ‘old’ aged, but still needed, technology – all tasks associated with that technology will be carried out providing the services to the end customers based on well-defined SLAs.
+- Telco operators can focus on new topics while Atos takes care of the ‘old’ aged, but still needed, technology – all tasks associated with that technology will be carried out providing the services to the end customers based on well-defined SLAs.

 - Adapting and improving the systems is possible thanks to unique know-how, for example by virtualization of management systems.

 - Support for services and processes ranging from the complete implementation of an overall concept to any parts thereof, depending on the operator’s needs.

 - Handing over responsibility while retaining full control

 - Be able to react more flexibly to changes in the telecommunication market

 Costs are not the only factor influecing the operational strategy, another highly relevant aspect are the risks connected to the employment of aged technology: